Tyrrrz/Tyrrrz.me/src/data/blog-posts/parsing-steam-market/Post.md

 ![cover](Cover.png)

 At some point I was contracted to make a WordPress plugin that displays some basic information on an item from Steam Market: its name, image, and price.
-I was initially hoping that there would be some sort of API for this but unfortunately there wasn't, probably because it would make developing bots a bit too easy.
+I was initially hoping that there would be some sort of API for this but unfortunately there isn't, probably because it would make developing bots a bit too easy.

 Having spent some time inspecting the listing pages with Chrome's developer console, I've discovered that all of the pricing information is pulled using a single AJAX request which can be easily reverse-engineered.
 Let's take a look at how it works.